Hilo Car and Driver Licensing

 Apuni Center Car Lic office in Hilo, Hawaii

 Hawaii vehicle safety inspection.
 Once your auto insurance company has provided you with a vehicle insurance identification card you need to obtain a safety inspection certificate and sticker for the car in order to register the car in Hawaii.
-There are many service stations and car repair shops with signs stating they perform the saftey check.
+There are many service stations and car repair shops with signs stating they perform the safety check.
 You must bring your car, vehicle registration and insurance identification card and wait for their inspection.
-If it doesn't pass, you must make the repairs before being able to get the certificate.
-We used Midas in Hilo based on the recommendation of another recent arrival from Arizona.
-Midas was great and for $15.31 (each car) they provided us with the certificate we needed for DMV.
-Once we obtained our Hawaii title and new license plates, we returned to Midas and they put the new license plates on the car and attached the final safety sticker on the bumper.
+If it doesn't pass, you have to make the repairs before being able to get the certificate.
+We used Midas in Hilo and they were great; for $15.31 (each car) they provided us with the certificate we needed for DMV.
+Once we obtained our Hawaii title and new license plates, we returned to Midas and they put the new license plates on the car and attached the final safety sticker on to the bumper.

 Hawaii auto safety sticker

 Auto Insurance.
-We picked an agent with the same company we had on the mainland, hoping that longevity with the company would help us get covered.
-I don't think it did.
-From our interaction, it seems where you live is a key part of your cost as well as whether they will cover you at all.
-Our agent would only cover us if we were in Hilo proper.
-As a part of the process, they physcially inspected the cars.
-If you pick the outskirts of Hilo or Puna to live you may have to shop around.
-The cost was the same as Northern California for us, neither place is cheap.
-All of our insurance policies (auto, rental, umbrella) had to be rewritten and it took a while, so plan for that when calculating the time it takes to license your car in Hawaii.
+We used an agent with the same company we had on the mainland, hoping that longevity with the company would help us get covered, but it didn't seem to make much difference.
+Where your residence is located is a factor in the insurance cost as well as whether they will cover a vehicle at all.
+As a part of the process, they physically inspected our cars.
+All of our insurance policies (auto, rental, umbrella) had to be rewritten for Hawaii and it took a while, so plan for that when calculating the time it takes to license your car in Hawaii.

 HAWAII DRIVER'S LICENSE